Experience walk | Mount Saint Peter

 Buitengoed Slavante

 When you think it's time to walk on, walk back the same way a bit as you came.
 Follow the road down to the right at the sign'Buitengoed Slavante'.
 At Buitengoed Slavante you can have a great break and play in the playground.
-You also have a nice view of the Maas here.
+You also have a nice view of the Meuse here.
 Originally, Buitengoed Buitengoed Slavante was a monastery.
 The fathers who lived here used to grow wine.
 There is still a small vineyard, go and explore.

 -